Label Alignment Regularization for Distribution Shift: Label Alignment for Domain Adaptation

-As we explained in the previous section, the first term (i.e. the standard regression part) in the above objective implicitly enforces the label alignment property (with rank $k$) on the source domain.
-If we expand \eqref{eq:semi_supervised_loss} by using the reformulated linear regression objective~\eqref{eq:lr-rewrite-final}, we have:
+The second term $\sum_{i=\tilde{k}+1}^d \tilde{\sigma}_i^2 (w_i^{\tilde{\Vv}})^2$ is the \emph{label alignment regularization on the target domain}.
+As we explained in the previous section, the first term (i.e. the standard regression part) in the above objective implicitly enforces the LAP (with rank $k$) on the source domain.
+If we expand \eqref{eq:semi_supervised_loss} by the reformulated linear regression objective~\eqref{eq:lr-rewrite-final}, we have:

 Therefore, we have actually done the regularization \emph{twice}: one with the source domain and one with the target domain.
-We explicitly remove the label alignment regularization on the source domain and arrive at the final objective function:
+We explicitly remove the label alignment regularization on the source domain and arrive at the final objective function: \begin{small}

-Algorithm \ref{alg1} shows the pseudo-code.
-The objective to be minimized has three terms and the parameter $\lambda$ controls the relative importance of the regularizer.
+\end{small} Algorithm \ref{alg1} shows the pseudo-code.
+The objective to be minimized has three terms and the hyperparameter $\lambda$ controls the relative importance of the regularizer.
+As we will show in \S~\ref{sec:theory}, under certain constraints this hyperparameter does not affect the final solution and only changes the convergence rate.
 The first term is the loss that uses the labeled data from the source domain.
-Following the recent evidence on viability of the squared error loss for classification \citep{hui2020evaluation}, we use the squared error in both regression tasks and binary classification tasks.
-We use $\pm1$ labels in binary classification as these labels showed the label alignment property in Table \ref{tab:alignment_tasks}.
+Following the recent evidence on the viability of the squared error loss for classification \citep{hui2020evaluation}, we use the squared error in both regression tasks and binary classification tasks.
+We use $\pm1$ labels in binary classification as these labels showed the label alignment property (LAP) in Table \ref{tab:alignment_tasks}.
 The second term removes implicit regularization from the source domain.
 The third term is the proposed regularizer that uses the unlabeled data from the target domain.
-Given a hyperparameter $\tilde{k}$, this term minimizes the projection of the weights on singular vectors $\vvecunl_{k:\xdim}$ to enforce the desired property on the model's predictions for the target domain.
+The second and third terms serve as a projection onto the orthogonal complement of ${\rm span}(\tv_{k+1}, \dots, \tv_{\xdim})$, or namely, ${\rm span}(\tv_1, \dots, \tv_k)$, which we show in the next section.